-Even if you have been the target of a multijurisdictional cybercrime, your local law enforcement agency (either police department or sheriff’s office) has an obligation to assist you, take a formal report and make referrals to other agencies, when appropriate.
+Even if you have been the target of a multinational cybercrime, your local law enforcement agency (such as your local police department or sheriff’s office) has an obligation to assist you by taking a formal report.
+They are also required to make referrals to other agencies, when appropriate.
 Report your situation as soon as you find out about it.
-Some local agencies have detectives or departments that focus specifically on cybercrime.
+Nowadays, many local agencies have detectives or departments that focus specifically on cybercrime.

 The Internet Crime Complaint Center (IC3)